How Safe Is Flying?

 The average salary for flight instructors sits at a nice $95,174 per year.

 Flight attendants are also in the group of cabin crew jobs that will take you to many places, even around the world if you work for an international airline.
 And you do not need a special degree, as it usually takes from three to six weeks to complete training with an airline to get the required certification from the corresponding authority, as the Federal Aviation Administration (FAA) in the United States.
+Not to mention, you will have to participate in cabin crew interviews before you start your job.

 Air traffic controllers are professionals with the responsibility of instructing pilots about routes, weather situations, and other relevant flight data to guarantee safety at all times.